Assets on multiple networks

 How fast will my Optimism deposit be processed?

-Deposits will be processed from Optimism in just a matter of minutes.
-In very rare cases, extremely large deposits or deposits made during periods of extremely high bridging activity may take up to a maximum of 7 days to be credited to your Coinbase account.
-Layer 2 blockchains, such as Optimism, institute a delay as a mechanism to protect the security of their network.
-On Optimism, this protective mechanism is called a challenge period.
-In the event that an extremely large deposit to Coinbase incurs a deposit-processing delay, smaller deposits will continue to be processed at a normal speed.
+Layer 2 blockchains, such as Optimism, institute a delay as a way to protect the security of their network.
+On Optimism, this is called a challenge period.
+If a very large deposit to Coinbase incurs a deposit-processing delay, smaller deposits will continue to be processed at a normal speed.

 Can I send crypto directly from the Ethereum network to Coinbase on the Polygon network?